reasonml/reason-react/docs/components.md

 title: Components
 ---

-ReasonReact uses functions and [React Hooks](https://reactjs.org/docs/hooks-intro.html) to compose your components of your application.
+reason-react uses functions and [React Hooks](https://reactjs.org/docs/hooks-intro.html) to compose your components of your application.
 Let's look at how a component is written and then break down some of the things happening.

 ```reason
 [@react.component]